zen0bit/openbox/README.md

 ```
 will create a separator menu entry containing the current time.

 Note that `<separator>` tags don't need the `label` attribute if a `lexecute` attribute is given.
-However, for `<menu>` and `<item>` the `label` tag is still necessary to determine the menu keyboard shortcut keys, even though the text will be replaced by the results of the `lexecute` script.
+However, for `<menu>` and `<item>` tags the `label` attribute is still necessary to determine the menu keyboard shortcut keys, even though the text will be replaced by the results of the `lexecute` script.
 In practice it's best to set a `label` that gives a "hint" to what is returned by `lexecute`, as it will not update the shortcut key when run.

 # Further Development
 - (DONE!)
 Extend support to include menu and action labels, not only separators.